 This recipe was also tested with all purpose flour and Bob's Red Mill's 1 to 1 Gluten Free Flour.
 For best results, spoon flour into measuring cup and then level with a knife.

 This recipe was tested with regular brown sugar, organic cane sugar, and organic dark brown sugar.
 The brown sugars tasted best.
 For a sweeter cake, you can add an extra tablespoon of sugar to the recipe.

 This recipe was tested with canola and melted coconut oil.
 You can substitute your favorite neutral flavored oil.

-Cake recipe adapted from 101 Things to Do with a Toaster Oven
+Adapted from 101 Things to Do with a Toaster Oven

 How To Make A Toaster Oven Carrot Cake

 First, decide on your mix-ins, use any combo you want just try to keep it to 1/4 cup or less total.

 You’ll also need 2 small carrots (or one large), peeled and grated using the large holes of the grater.
 Avoid the pre-shredded carrots at the store or your cake will be super dry.

 Whisk together the dry ingredients.
 (We’ve used white whole wheat flour, all purpose flour and Bob’s Red Mill’s 1 to 1 Gluten-Free Baking Flour successfully)

 Then sneak a 1/2 teaspoon of the flour mixture and sprinkle it over your mix-ins and the carrots.
 This will help them from sinking to the bottom of your cake.